Donations and assistance

 Storage of humanitarian goods and container transports

 The attitude of Austrians regarding the donation of humanitarian relief goods is very generous.
 We are very grateful for this.
 Occasionally, however, we face challenges regarding sufficient storage space in the lead-up to the dispatch of a transport container.
 Such transports require longer-term preparation (obtaining import licenses, preparing detailed multilingual packing lists, coordinating a sufficient number of volunteer helpers to pack the boxes and to load the container).
-We also need to secure, ahead of time, the necessary grant for the transport costs to Syria (about € 3,500 per 40-foot container of a capacity of 76 m3).
+We also need to secure, ahead of time, the necessary donations for the transportation costs and harbour fees (about € 4,000 per 40-foot container of a capacity of 76 m3).

 Our urgent request is therefore aimed at charitable promoters who

 - are able to take over the costs a container transport in whole or in part

 - are able to provide a storage place for humanitarian goods for a certain duration

 - are able to finance (fully or in part) the purchase of a used container (amounting to about € 2,000 plus delivery to the loading site), as such containers remaining at the collection site for a longer period would be immensely useful for the collection of bulky items (such as school furniture, mattresses, hospital beds, etc.)